mattermost/docs/source/playbooks/playbook-permissions.rst

 In the context of Playbooks, members are assigned a role and based on the selected permissions, this determines how they interact with Playbooks.
 A member can be a member of one playbook, and an admin of another.
 This allows for granular permissions across teams and departments.

-The default permission scheme is applied across Playbooks as a whole.
-However, there are no permissions that are specific to runs.
+Permissions are applied only to playbooks - there are no permissions that are specific to runs.

 Playbook roles
 ---------------